 library was written and mantained by Karl Nelson.
 Special thanks

 The 1.2 phase was maintained by Murray Cumming after Karl provided the initial 1.2 code.

-A long 1.9 phase lead to the major relase 2.0 which is currently being maintained
+A long 1.9 phase led to the major release 2.0 which was previously maintained by Martin Schulze

 and is currently being maintained by Murray Cumming and Kjell Ahlstedt.